TERREMEMBER/znbase/docs/content/latest/develop/_index.md

         <div class="title">Build GraphQL applications</div>
       </div>
       <div class="body">
-        Use Hasura GraphQL Engine and Prisma to use GraphQL with YugabyteDB.
+        Use Hasura GraphQL Engine and Prisma to use GraphQL with ZNbaseDB.
       </div>
     </a>
   </div>